Alpharouk/Semantic-segmentation-RGBD-SegNet/README.md

 This project is about semantic segmentation of 4 classes of plant organs (stem, petiole, leaf and fruit) from RGB-D images using Pyhton 3, Tensorflow 2.0 and Keras.
-I worked with synthetic data, randomly generated and annotated with Blender and used an Encoder/Decoder architecture trained from Scratch with 10000 images.
+I worked with synthetic data, randomly generated and annotated with Blender and used a SegNet architecture trained from Scratch with 10000 images.